martinsteel/martinsteel.github.io/_posts/2016-04-01-dicks-creek-to-winding-stair.md

 After another night of poor sleep in the shelter, this time we did get some lightning, I was up just after 7.
 A quick breakfast of coffee and porridge and we were off, or at least Cade and I were, Keba was waiting for the rain to stop and Whoobie hadn't surfaced.

-Around 800 foot down to start with and then up over an unnamed, but surprisingly difficult, before a long downhill run to Winding Stair Gap just before midday.
+Around 800 foot down to start with and then up over an unnamed, but surprisingly difficult, peak before a long downhill run to Winding Stair Gap just before midday.
 As luck had it a Budget Inn shuttle turned up a few minutes later and took us in to Franklin - a stereotypical southern town - and somewhere to stay the night.

 A little confusion later - the owner had one opinion of free rooms, the staff had another - we were checked in and off to a 50’s style diner for lunch.

-## Milage so far: 109.8 miles
+## Milage so far: 109.8 mile